 The ‘Isaac Newton Line’ would be the backbone of Cambridge Light Rail, following a route (~ 22 km) via the University West Campus, the historic City Centre, the Cambridge Central Rail Station, continuing through Addenbrookes and the Biomedical Campus, Great Shelford, and Sawston before terminating at Granta Park to the southeast.
 In recognition of long-term regional planning needs in Cambridgeshire, the Isaac Newton Line will strategically connect with the surrounding region through its city and regional Extensions, link with bus services, connect to Park & Ride locations, support cycle routes and infrastructure, and provide pedestrians with improved city access, thus providing a true multi-modal approach to meeting transport needs.
 Furthermore, the Isaac Newton Line and its Extensions are designed to integrate with, and support infrastructure developments proposed in the Oxford – Milton Keynes – Cambridge ‘growth corridor’.

 Over a number of months since launching Cambridge Connect, we conducted an online survey of five ‘Options’ for potential light rail routes.
-Survey respondents showed a clear preference for ‘Option A’ and ‘Option C’ of these suggested routes, and these have been combined to create the proposed ‘Isaac Newton Line‘.
+Survey respondents showed a preference for the route of the proposed ‘Isaac Newton Line‘ as a first priority.
 This central light rail spine would connect major employment centres and create linkages with regional hubs that are currently not well served.
 Extensions to Haverhill and Cambourne could improve access to these important and rapidly developing residential centres, giving Cambridge Light Rail a strong vision for long-term planning.

 The ‘Isaac Newton Line‘ would run underground within the historic city core to protect the globally outstanding architectural heritage of the Colleges and Departments of the University of Cambridge, and to improve and enhance the amenity space and environmental quality of the inner City.
 It would run overground in other areas, linking to, and aligning with existing major transport corridors to maximise connectivity and follow routes that would minimise environmental impacts.